SantiagoSalazarPavajeau/TASK-PROCESS-LOG/README.md

 # Task Process Log

 This project is built on ruby, activerecord and sinatra as a web app.
-It allows to keep track of work tasks in a business.
+It allows to keep track of work tasks in a small business.

 ## Getting Started